Meet Allison

 Embedding Equity into faculty Course (Re)Design Program

 The Course (Re)Design is the Biggio Center’s flagship program that helps faculty create or re-envision a course in preparation for teaching in an active learning space.
-AJ redesigned the diversity module to instill an equity mindset, focus on specific classroom equity goals, and give faculty the opportunity to practice creating and utilizing community norms in a challenging discussion about identity.
+Allison redesigned the diversity module to instill an equity mindset, focus on specific classroom equity goals, and give faculty the opportunity to practice creating and utilizing community norms in a challenging discussion about identity.
 In addition to that, they embedded equity into the program by modifying existing activities to focus faculty's attention on issues of diversity, equity, and inclusion that often arise.

 eLearning Course on Gender Identity and Pronouns in Classrooms